If something proves effective in Real Life

 - Most active abilities in XCOM: Enemy Unknown have cooldown timers.
 Standard is two turns, while the most powerful abilities can take up to five.

-- In The Elder Scrolls V: Skyrim, Shouts have a cooldown period related to how powerful they are and to what level they've been upgraded.
+- In The Elder Scrolls V: Skyrim, Shouts have a global cooldown period related to how powerful they are and what level is used (One, two or three words).

 - Certain moves in Video Game/Pokemon force the user to recharge for a turn after use due to the amount of energy they expend, including Hyper Beam, Roar of Time, and the special starter-only attacks.

 - Many Gifts in Ironclaw and Myriad Song, particularly spells and Xenharmonic powers respectively, recharge after spending a battle action or following a "respite", some of the more powerful ones are only once a game-chapter or have special conditions.